 Fostering a passion or purpose begins with discovery, trying different activities, stepping outside of your comfort zone.
 Once a passion or purpose is realized, it’s all about skill development, continuous improvement, and serving others.

 Goodness, honesty, integrity, are just as important as grit, according to Duckworth.
 So, when working on developing grit, developing a growth mindset, developing greater health and well-being, remember to develop it for the benefit of others, not just yourself.
-That leads to the greatest success and achievement in life.
+Because that leads to the greatest success and achievement in life.